tmforum-oda/oda-canvas/source/webhooks/implementation/README.md

 # Implementation

 The webhook requires a TLS certificate.
 The certificate is created and signed as part of the Canvas Install script.
-The script puts the tls certificate and key in a secret called `conversion-webhook-secret`.
+The script puts the tls certificate and key in a secret called `compcrdwebhook-secret`.

 ## Accessing certificate in NodeJS implementation